 PHYSICS- Motion (Full Year) This fast paced, math-intensive course deals with motion and the causes of motion.
 It will cover measurement speed, acceleration, projectile motion, Newton's Laws, Energy, Momentum and rotational motion.
 This year long course will prepare a person for further study in science, engineering, or the medical field.
-Grades 11 and 12.
+This course is limited to students in 11th or 12th grade.
 Prerequisite - Trigonometry